oicr-gsi/cardea/changes/add_qc_failed_field.md

-Field qcFailed on shesmu detailed cases
+Field qcFailed on sequencing items in shesmu detailed cases